nospmah/fintech.project_3/README.md

 * Define proposal ERC specification including contract interface definitions
 * Build and deploy ERC20 complient contracts to Ropsten test network
 * Build and deploy proof-of-concept, web-based dApp that integrates with Solidity contracts
-* Users will mine FIT tokens
+* Users will mine FIT tokens and post scores to leaderboards
 * Identify future concepts/ideas to expore further

 ### Out of Scope